 The Wedding Gown Hydrangea is a unique beauty that is guaranteed to impress in your landscape!
-It produces stunning lacecap flower-heads with petite crisp-white blooms.
-The mini-blossoms that make up these flower clusters are double-form, which means that you get twice the petals on each flower!
+It produces stunning lacecap flower heads with petite crisp-white blooms.
+The mini-blossoms that make up these flower clusters are double-form, which means you get twice the petals on each flower!
 These blooms begin appearing in late spring and rebloom into fall.

 Its foliage is rich and dark green with serrated edges.
-These leaves are deciduous, which means that they will wilt and fall off after the first freeze of winter.
-Have no fear, though, this is simply to improve your plant’s chances of surviving the winter.
-Some gardeners thoroughly enjoy the texture that these bare stems bring to their winter landscape.
+These leaves are deciduous, which means they will wilt and fall off after the first freeze of winter.
+Have no fear, though; this improves your plant’s chances of surviving the winter.
+Some gardeners thoroughly enjoy the texture these bare stems bring to their winter landscape.

-The Wedding Gown reaches 2-3 feet tall and 3-5 feet wide at maturity and it’s naturally rounded in shape.
+The Wedding Gown reaches 3-5′ W x 2-3’H at maturity, and it’s naturally rounded in shape.
 Therefore, it’s remarkably low-maintenance.
 Little, if any, trimming is required to keep it looking great and tidy in your landscape.

 Use this Hydrangea as a specimen, low-hedge, border, accent, or even in containers.